MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d11/d3d11-graphics-programming-guide-effects-set-state.md

-<span data-ttu-id="7d0ef-135">Im folgenden finden Sie ein Beispiel für das Festlegen einer Textur aus einer Anwendung.</span><span class="sxs-lookup"><span data-stu-id="7d0ef-135">Here is an example of setting a texture from an application.</span></span> <span data-ttu-id="7d0ef-136">In diesem Beispiel wird die Textur in den Mesh-Daten gespeichert, die beim Erstellen des Effekts geladen wurden.</span><span class="sxs-lookup"><span data-stu-id="7d0ef-136">In this example, the texture is stored in the mesh data, that was loaded when the effect was created.</span></span>
+<span data-ttu-id="bdb39-136">Hier sehen Sie ein Beispiel für das Festlegen einer Textur aus einer Anwendung.</span><span class="sxs-lookup"><span data-stu-id="bdb39-136">Here is an example of setting a texture from an application.</span></span> <span data-ttu-id="bdb39-137">In diesem Beispiel wird die Textur in den Gitternetzdaten gespeichert, die beim Erstellen des Effekts geladen wurden.</span><span class="sxs-lookup"><span data-stu-id="bdb39-137">In this example, the texture is stored in the mesh data, that was loaded when the effect was created.</span></span>

-<span data-ttu-id="7d0ef-137">Der erste Schritt besteht darin, einen Zeiger auf die Textur aus dem Effekt (aus dem Mesh) zu erhalten.</span><span class="sxs-lookup"><span data-stu-id="7d0ef-137">The first step is getting a pointer to the texture from the effect (from the mesh).</span></span>
+<span data-ttu-id="bdb39-138">Der erste Schritt besteht darin, einen Zeiger auf die Textur aus dem Effekt (aus dem Gitternetz) zu erhalten.</span><span class="sxs-lookup"><span data-stu-id="bdb39-138">The first step is getting a pointer to the texture from the effect (from the mesh).</span></span>

 ```